 Her husband entered with a broad smile on his face.
 “Good afternoon!”

 Stephany stretched her arms towards him and wiggled her fingers.
 “Hubby!”

-With a couple of big steps, he reached her and pulled her up in his arms, lifting her out of her wheelchair.
+With only two steps, he reached her and pulled her up in his arms, lifting her out of her wheelchair.
 She squealed and chuckled before he carefully placed her back down in her seat.

-I felt warmth in my chest watching them.
-They still acted as if they were in the early stages of the pink love, but they had been married for six years now.
+Warmth spread through me watching them.
+They still acted as if they were in the early stages of the pink love, but they recently celebrated their sixth wedding anniversary.

 “Hello, Alex,” I greeted him.